JPresting/2---Self-Hosted-Infrastructure/oraclecloud-general/Readme.md

 ## 7. OCI Boot Volume Resize Guide

-This guide shows how to expand a boot volume in Oracle Cloud Infrastructure (OCI) without requiring an instance reboot.
+This section shows how to expand a boot volume in Oracle Cloud Infrastructure (OCI) without requiring an instance reboot.
 The process involves resizing the volume in the OCI console and then extending the partition and filesystem from within the running instance.

 #### Check Current Status (Before Resize)
 ```bash